e-myer/steam-deck-configurator/README.md

 # steam-deck-configurator

-This is a project to assist in installing and configuring various thinprograms in the Steam Deck.
+This is a project to assist in installing and configuring various programs in the Steam Deck.

 This project auto configures